Charles Keating IV: Death

-On May 3, 2016, Keating was part of a Quick Reaction Force (QRF) that was on standby to help Kurdish Peshmerga forces and a small U.S. advise-and-assist SEAL team if they came came under attack.
+On May 3, 2016, Keating was part of a Quick Reaction Force (QRF) that was on standby to help Kurdish Peshmerga forces and a small U.S. advise-and-assist SEAL team if they came under attack.
 The U.S. advise-and-assist team consisted of less than a dozen U.S. troops and were about two miles from the front lines near the town of Tesqopa.
 The advise-and-assist team and U.S. surveillance were both unaware that a surprise attack by about 125 ISIS fighters, about 20 technical vehicles and at least one bulldozer were heading their way.
 ISIS fighters broke through Peshmerga front lines around 7:30 a.m., and about 20 minutes later, the U.S. team was engaged in combat.
 The team then requested their Quick Reaction Force around this time.

 The QRF arrived, and the firefight continued for about two more hours.
 Keating went to retrieve his .300 Winchester Magnum sniper rifle from a coalition vehicle nearby and then went up to a rooftop to reengage the enemy.
 Around 9:32 a.m., he was hit by direct enemy fire.
 His SEAL teammates got him off the roof and he was evacuated to a hospital in Erbil within the hour, but his wound was fatal.
 No other U.S. or coalition forces were wounded; however, both aeromedical evacuation helicopters were hit by enemy small arms fire.
 Early reports claimed that Keating was hit by enemy sniper fire, but this has not been confirmed.

 The battle continued long after U.S. forces were extracted; eventually, air assets arrived.
 Coalition air forces attacked with F-15s, F-16s, B-52s, A-10s and two drones.
 There were 31 air strikes by manned aircraft and two by drone.
 Coalition air forces destroyed about 20 vehicles, two truck bombs, three mortars, and one bulldozer and eliminated 58 ISIS fighters.
 The battle lasted about 14 hours, ending around 9:30 p.m.; after, the Peshmerga regained control of Tesqopa.
 The battle was the heaviest fighting between coalition forces and ISIS since around December of the year before, and there were an unknown number of Peshmerga casualties.

 Keating was the third U.S. military servicemember to be killed in action in Iraq during Operation Inherent Resolve.